 When it comes to digesting all of the nutrients that millet has to offer, it is best to soak the grain for about 30 minutes with a squeeze of lemon juice and strain.
-This has been shown to help reduce potential antinutrients like phytic acid for enhanced nutrient uptake and digestibility.
+This has been shown to help reduce potential antinutrients like phytic acid which can enhance nutrient uptake and digestibility.
 (Source)

 Millet species can contain different nutritional profiles.
 Here are some of the nutrients in common proso millet, according to nutrition data.

 Along with teff, millet is the top highest grain in NIACIN content, with a one cup (174g) serving of cooked grain averaging about 2.3mg of niacin or 11% the Daily Value.
 (Based on a 2,000 calorie daily adult diet.)
-Niacin, also known as vitamin B3, is an essential B vitamin beneficial to nervous, digestive functions.
-Its common in animal foods, but for plant-based diets millet can provide another way to get more niacin in the diet.
+Niacin, also known as vitamin B3, is an essential B vitamin beneficial to nervous system and digestive functions.
+It is common in animal foods, but for plant-based diets millet can provide another way to get more niacin.

-Millet is also a good source of other B vitamins like B6, folate but is especially higher in THIAMINE, with a one cup serving offering about 0.2mg or 13% the Daily Value.
+Millet is also a good source of other B vitamins, like B6 and folate, but is especially higher in THIAMINE, with a one cup serving offering about 0.2mg or 13% the Daily Value.

 Some of the main minerals in millet include manganese, magnesium, phosphorus, copper and zinc as well as smaller amounts of iron, potassium, calcium and selenium.